kiwicampus/studio/README.md

 Foxglove Studio can be self-hosted using our [docker image](https://ghcr.io/foxglove/studio).
 Please note that this build does not contain any closed source functionality.

 ### Building the container
-Please after cloning the repo you need to upload some stuff from git lfs with:
+Please after cloning the repo you need to download some stuff from git lfs with:
 ```sh
 git lfs pull
 ```